-- b.
-Regular hours paid as used in this Recommendation include all hours paid except overtime, standby time, call-time, and full-time out-service training. - Section 2.
-Employees may accumulate sick leave up to a maximum of 300 days (2250 or 2400 hours). - Section 3.
+Section 2.
+Employees may accumulate sick leave up to a maximum of 300 days (2250 or 2400 hours).

+Section 3.
 A doctor's certificate is required for an absence from work due to sickness for three or more consecutive days.
 For absences of less than three days, a doctor's certificate may be required where the Employer has reason to believe the employee has been abusing the sick leave privilege.
 The total circumstances of an employee's use of sick leave rather than a numerical formula shall be the basis upon which the Employer's final determination is made that the employee is abusing the sick leave privilege.
 Discipline based upon patterns of sick leave use will be treated under the basic concepts of just cause.

-- Section 4.
+Section 4.
 Employees may use not more than five days of such sick leave entitlement in any calendar year where sickness in the immediate family requires the employee's absence from work.
-Immediate family for the purposes of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child, parent, brother or sister of the employee or child of the employee's domestic partner.
-The Employer may require proof of such family sickness in accordance with Section 3 above. - Section 5.
-Where a family member's serious health condition requires the employee's absence from work beyond 20 days (150/160 hours as applicable) in a calendar year, permanent employees with at least one year of service may use accrued sick leave, in addition to that provided by Section 4 above. - a.
-Employees who meet the eligibility criteria in b. through e. below may use accrued sick leave in accordance with the following schedule:
+Immediate family for the purposes of this section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child, parent, brother, sister, grandchild, or step-parent of the employee or child of the employee's domestic partner.
+The Employer may require proof of such family sickness in accordance with Section 3 above.